William Shatner rockets to space with Blue Origin: How to watch live

-Blue Origin plans to make its second crewed flight ever on Wednesday, this time carrying the alter ego of one of the most iconic space travelers ever.
+Space tourism company Blue Origin plans to make its second crewed flight ever on Wednesday, this time carrying William Shatner, the alter ego of one of the most iconic space travelers ever.

 "I've heard about space for a long time now," Shatner said cheekily in a statement last week.
 "I'm taking the opportunity to see it for myself.
 What a miracle."